thebracket/llm_rust_article_1/README.md

 }
 ```

-Now we can read the data from the CSV file.
+Next, let's read the data from the CSV file.
 We only care about the `domain` field, so we'll
 write some code to load the data and return just that field:

 ```rust